13 Best Saucony Running Shoes Reviewed and Compared

 TPU pillars provide good stability

-SRC Impact Zone absorb shock
+SRC Impact Zone absorbs shock

 Sizes may run small